 The Commission seems quite happy to have a large, captive audience on which to work its schemes.

 The No Child Left Behind Act is already carrying forward the ideas of expanding mental health in the schools and early identification.
 Title IV, the Safe and Drug Free Schools section of the legislation, is working towards:

 “…expanding and improving school-based mental health services, including early identification of violence and illegal drug use, assessment, and direct individual or group counseling services provided to students, parents, and school personnel by qualified school based mental health services personnel.”

 Why should we be concerned?

 Here are the problems and serious implications with these recommendations and with current legislation.
-(For more details and complete references on each of these concerns see congressional testimony:

 1) Mental health will be used as the enforcement mechanism of the Federal Curriculum – As academic performance becomes tied to the attitudes, values, and beliefs of the Federal Curriculum, instead of to knowledge, and as mental health screening and treatment, including medications, are based on behaviors and academic performance, it will not be very long before children are screened and treated with powerful mind altering chemicals for attitudes, values and beliefs that do not coincide with the beliefs required by the federal government.